Director of Speech & Debate

 - National champions in all three areas of individual events competition

-- Team has placed among top twenty teams nationally for the past seventeen years years in a row
+- Team has placed among top twenty teams nationally for the past twenty two years years in a row

 - One of only two teams in the country to place in the top 10 in the nation in both Individual Events and Lincoln Douglas Debate